 - … and much more… <TODO>

-Passenger pods are the staple of this vision.
-They are obviously what matters the most to the passenger, as it’s what will most define their experience.
+Passenger pods — what the passengers actually sit in — are the staple of this vision, as it’s what will most define their experience.

 Also, as the one constant throughout the trip, it is also main channel through which billing must occur.
 That is, as the passenger’s pod embarks with, say, a train, the train will essentially bill the pod for the trip (including for, possibly, providing power to the pod).